Relationship Between Mullineux Involution and the Generalized Regularization

-In the proofs of the main theorems, we need to fully characterize the shape of the $b$-rim of certain partitions.
+In the proof of the main theorem, we need to fully characterize the shape of the $b$-rim of certain partitions.
 The concept of rectangular decomposition allows for a simple description.

-\begin{Definition} Given a partition $\lambda$, we label the boxes in its $b$-rim with positive integers from 1 to $N$ in order from northeast to southwest.
-Suppose $N=bk-r$ where $k\in \mathbb{N}$ and $0\leq r<b$.
-The \textit{$b$-rectangular decomposition} associated to the $b$-rim is the sequence of rectangles (of boxes) $r_1,\ldots, r_{k}$ such that each $r_i$ is the smallest rectangle containing the consecutive boxes labelled with $b(i-1)+1,\ldots,\min\{bi,bk-r\}$. \end{Definition}
+\begin{Definition} Given a partition $\lambda$, we label the boxes in its $b$-rim with positive integers from 1 to $N$ in order from northeast to southwest ($N$ is the number of boxes in the $b$-rim).
+Suppose $N=bk+r$ where $k\in \mathbb{N}$ and $0\leq r<b$.
+The \textit{$b$-rectangular decomposition} associated to the $b$-rim is the sequence of rectangles (of boxes) $r_1,\ldots, r_{k}$ such that each $r_i$ is the smallest rectangle containing the consecutive boxes labelled by $b(i-1)+1,\ldots,\min\{bi,bk+r\}$.

+We let $r_i^x$ (resp. $r_i^y$) be the dimension of the rectangle $r_i$ in the north-south (resp. west-east) direction.
+Informally, we may refer to $r_i^x$ as the width of the rectangle and $r_i^y$ as the length of the rectangle. \end{Definition}

+\begin{Remark} More specifically, the ``smallest" rectangle containing a set $S$ of boxes is the intersection of all rectangles parallel to the axes that contain $S$.
+So the smallest rectangle that contains $b$-consecutive boxes on the $b$-rim necessarily satisfies $r_i^x + r_i^y = b+1.$ In the context of Definition \ref{definition of rectangular decomposition}, for every $i$ except possibly the final one (when $\lambda$ contains a $b'$-segment), we have $r_i^x + r_i^y = b+1$. \end{Remark}

-\begin{Example} The $5$-rectangular decomposition of $(12,9,9,7,5,2,2,1)$ is the sequence of rectangles $r_1$, $r_2$, $r_3$, $r_4$ as in Figure \ref{fig210}.
-Note that boxes from 1 to 10 form a $b$-segment, and boxes from 11 to 18 form a $b'$-segment.
-Also note that the rectangles may have at most one overlap in the columns, but they occupy all rows without overlap.
+\begin{Example} The $5$-rectangular decomposition of $(12,9,9,7,5,2,2,1)$ is the sequence of rectangles $r_1$, $r_2$, $r_3$, $r_4$ as shown in Figure \ref{fig210}.
+Note that $r_i^x=2$ for $i=1,2,3,4$, and $r_j^y=4$ for $j=1,2,3$ and $r_4^y=2$.
+Moreover, boxes from 1 to 10 form a $b$-segment, and boxes from 11 to 18 form a $b'$-segment.
+Also note that by construction, the rectangles may have at most one overlap in the columns, but they occupy all rows of $\lambda$ without overlapping.

 \end{Example}